-Five Animals Qigong is concerned not only with the external movements that can be seen but also with the internal abilities.
+Five-animal Play is concerned not only with the external movements that can be seen but also with the internal abilities.
 In addition to proper movement and presenting the features of animal play, there is a hidden ability that needs to be developed, and it’s grounding ourselves with the mind.
 Bring attention to the lower Dantian before each animal play.
+The lower Diantian is the storehouse of energy located around 3 finger widths below the navel.
+Breathing gently and directing the mind to Dantian harmonizes inner and outer energy and leads to tranquility.
 While practicing, visualize the natural environment in which the animal is playing; after practice, gather Qi towards the body, and guide Qi down with palms pressed down.
 The mind is always there to serve our intentions.

 The Hand Gesture: Bear Paws